Material Issues

 International food safety certification rate: 100%

-* Domestic beverage / leaf manufacturing plants
+* Domestic beverage / leaf manufacturing factories

 • RESPONSIBLE CONSUMPTION AND PRODUCTION